caganze/caganze.github.io/_pages/research.md

 Cosmological simulations that include dark matter predict the existence of low-mass subhalos.
 These subhalos can perturb thin stellar streams formed by tidal disruption of globular clusters, creating a gap-like feature like those detected in Gaia data (e.g. [GD-1](https://ui.adsabs.harvard.edu/abs/2019ApJ...880...38B/abstract)).
 In [Aganze et al. 2023](https://arxiv.org/abs/2305.12045), we predict that the Nancy Grace Roman Telescope should be able to detect these gaps in galaxies within 3 Mpc with resolved stars.
 This research is done in collaboration primarily with [Dr. Sarah Pearson](http://drsarahpearson.com/) and [Dr. Tjitske Starkenburg](https://tstarkenburg.github.io/).

 <img src="../files/gaps_visual_detections_nometcut30_40.jpeg" alt="drawing" width="900"/>
 A simulation of a mock image of a metal-poor GC stream in an external galaxy for 1-hour exposure with Roman with resolved stars.
-The gap from a dark matter subhalo of $\approx 5 \times 10^6$ solar masses is show at the center.
+The gap from a dark matter subhalo of $\approx 5 \times 10^6$ solar masses is shown at the center.

 ---
 # Galactic Archeology with Brown Dwarfs at Large Distances